-While the deadline for submitting proposals for full presentations (talks & papers, either academic-style or from a user perspective closed on 31 JULY 2022, and for proposals for Panel Discussions and Workshops on 15 August 2022, proposals for Posters or Short-talks can still be submitted until 31 October 2022.
+While the deadline for submitting proposals for full presentations (talks & papers, either academic-style or from a user perspective closed on 31 JULY 2022, and for proposals for Panel Discussions and Workshops on 15 August 2022, proposals for Posters or Short-talks were still being accepted until 31 October 2022.

 |The Submission system for TC44 is closed |

 * for full presentations (talks & papers, either academic-style or from a user perspective),

 and for proposals for